vttc08/obsidian-notes/content/programming/html/HTML.md

 ```
 ![](assets/Pasted%20image%2020240917220519.png)
 - definition lists start as `<dl>` and it can contain list of dictionaries with a term and its definition
+Lists can be nested within a list (eg. list in a list)

 **Quotes**
 ```html